-The following statement, backed by years of research on self-efficacy, was co-written with teens from the Bainbridge Healthy Youth Alliance.
+The following statement, backed by years of research on self-efficacy, was collaboratively written with teens involved in a community effort to improve the lives of youth.
 It is designed to be used as a resource for families, schools, and communities—to discuss children’s hopes and dreams and the types of adult support that most benefits kids on their journeys toward adulthood.
 What does it mean to believe in yourself?
 Teens helped come up with beautiful words!

 You are welcome to download and print I Have a Dream.
 To do so, either click here or on the image above.
 My Parenting Promise and Our Community Promise are additional documents designed to complement I Have a Dream.
 Learn how all stakeholders support children’s healthy youth development!